The Transsexual Empire

 The Transsexual Empire: The Making of the She-Male is a 1979 book about sex-role-stereotyping by American radical feminist author and activist Janice Raymond.
 The book is derived from Raymond's dissertation, which was produced under the supervision of the feminist theologian Mary Daly.
-Though criticized by some LGBT and feminist writers as transphobic and dehumanizing, it received praise from Thomas Szasz.
+It has been criticized by some LGBT and feminist writers as transphobic and dehumanizing.

 Summary

 Raymond investigates the role of gender in society—particularly psychological and surgical approaches to treatment of transgender people—and argues that transgender identity reifies traditional gender stereotypes.
 Raymond also writes about the ways in which the medical-psychiatric complex medicalizes gender identity and about the social and political context that has helped spawn gender-affirming treatment and surgery as normal and therapeutic medicine.

 Raymond maintains that the notion of transgender identity is based on the "patriarchal myths" of "male mothering" and "making of woman according to man's image".
 She claims this is done in order "to colonize feminist identification, culture, politics and sexuality", adding, "All transsexuals rape women's bodies by reducing the real female form to an artifact, appropriating this body for themselves ...
 Transsexuals merely cut off the most obvious means of invading women, so that they seem non-invasive."